 This commission provides guidance on community issues around light rail development.

 The METRO Blue Line Extension (BLRT) Community Advisory Committee (CAC) is established to provide guidance to the BLRT Corridor Management Committee (CMC) on community issues during the project development phases of BLRT.
-Appointments to the CAC will serve commencing early in 2021 until a community supported alignment is identified for environmental review and engineering advancement, taking approximately a year.
+Appointments to the CAC will serve commencing in the fall of 2022 for the duration of the environmental review process, taking approximately two years.

 The purpose of the CAC is to serve as a voice for the community and advise the Metropolitan Council’s BLRT Corridor Management and the Hennepin County Community Works Steering Committees: